 Grant funding can be used to advance and test emerging Pay for Success models, which are often structured to align government or private sector payments for social services with verified social outcomes.

-Restrictions on use of funds are described in the program?s Notice of Federal Funding.
+Restrictions on use of funds are described in program s Notice of Funding Availability/Opportunity.

-Use of funds must be consistent with funded application, and are subject to the Corporation for National and Community Service?s (CNCS's) grants administration laws, regulations, and policies.
+Use of funds must be consistent with funded application, and are subject to the Corporation for National and Community Service s grants administration laws, regulations and policies.

 Eligibility Requirements